mavryk-network/mavryk-faucet-backend/README.md

 ## Overview

-The Tezos Faucet Backend (frontend code [here](https://github.com/oxheadalpha/tezos-faucet)) provides a reliable and secure way to distribute Tez to users.
+The Mavryk Faucet Backend (frontend code [here](https://github.com/mavryk-network/mavryk-faucet)) provides a reliable and secure way to distribute Tez to users.
 Through the implementation of a Proof of Work (PoW) mechanism, combined with CAPTCHA, we ensure users expend computational resources, thereby preventing bots and malicious actors from spamming and draining the faucet.

 Here's a general flow of how it works: